-- Subordinating or dependent clause further can be divided on the basis of of role played in the sentence as:-
+Subordinating or dependent clauses are further divided on the basis of of role played in the sentence,

 In this blog, you will learn about two important clauses and theirs differences.
 They are are noun and adjective clauses.